General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Wherein spherical did Tyson Fury defeat Deontay Wilder of their second showdown?
+- By which spherical did Tyson Fury defeat Deontay Wilder of their second showdown?

 - Carl Froch defeated which opponent at Wembley in 2014?